Orc: In games

+Other products

+The orc features in numerous Magic: The Gathering collectible cards, in the 1993 game series published by Wizards of the Coast.

+In The Elder Scrolls series, many orcs or Orsimer are skilled blacksmiths.
 In Hasbro's Heroscape products, orcs come from the pre-historic planet Grut.
 They are blue-skinned, with prominent tusks or horns.
-Several orc champions ride prehistoric animals (including a Tyrannosaurus rex, a Velociraptor and sabre-tooth tigers, known as Swogs).
-The Skylander Voodood from the first game in the series, Spyro's Adventure, is an orc.
-The 1993 Wizards of the Coast collectible card game Magic: The Gathering involves numerous orc cards.
+The Skylander Voodood from the first game in the series, Skylanders: Spyro's Adventure, is an orc.